-Ronit Kirchman is a composer, music producer, songwriter, singer, and multi-instrumentalist.
+Ronit Kirchman is a composer, music producer, songwriter, conductor, singer, and multi-instrumentalist.
 She composes music for film and television, theater and dance, multimedia installations, and the concert stage.
 She is also an accomplished visual artist and author.

 Recognized in the press as “an extremely original voice” with “a virtuoso touch”, and “a truly unique force in the entertainment industry”, Ronit is the composer for the riveting Emmy and Golden Globe-nominated dramatic series The Sinner (USA Network), currently entering its fourth season.
 Ronit's score for The Sinner was named one of IndieWire's Best TV Scores of 2020.
 She also recently scored Evil Eye, a dramatic thriller feature from Blumhouse TV and Amazon Studios, directed by Elan and Rajeev Dassani and executive produced by Priyanka Chopra Jonas.
 Ronit's score for Evil Eye was awarded a 2021 Hollywood Music in Media Award for Outstanding Score - TV Movie/Streamed.
-Other projects include her innovative hybrid score for the dystopian thriller series Limetown, based on the hit podcast and coming to Facebook Watch on October 16.
-Ronit's widely varied film scores include the feature films Zen and the Art of Dying, Finding Neighbors, and The Skin I'm In, as well as The Golden Age of Fish, Say You Love Me, and Gowanus, Brooklyn among many others.
+Other projects include her innovative hybrid score for the dystopian thriller series Limetown (Peacock), based on the hit podcast; and a wide-ranging trail of films and documentaries, including Zen and the Art of Dying, Finding Neighbors, and The Skin I'm In, as well as The Golden Age of Fish, Say You Love Me, and Gowanus, Brooklyn among many others.
 Ronit’s soundtracks and composition albums are commercially available through Lakeshore Records and Wild River Records.

 Kirchman is known for her impressive stylistic breadth, depth, and originality, as well as a remarkable cross-disciplinary understanding of storytelling and creative collaboration.
 Ronit is the first-ever recipient of the Sundance Institute Time Warner Foundation Fellowship in Film Music, and has also been awarded the Sundance Composers Lab and Documentary Composers Lab Fellowships, BMI Conductors Fellowship, and a Subito grant from the American Composers Forum.